adalundhe/cfn-check/README.md

 - Inability to parse non-resource wildcards
 - Inability to validate non-resource template data
 - Inabillity to use structured models to validate input
+- Poor ability to parse and render CloudFormation Refs/Functions

 In comparison to `cfn-guard`, `cfn-check` is pure Python, thus avoiding YADSL (Yet Another DSL) headaches.
 It also proves significantly more configurable/modular/hackable as a result.
+`cfn-check` can resolve _some_ (not all) CloudFormation Intrinsic Functions and Refs.

 CFN-Check uses a combination of simple depth-first-search tree parsing, friendly `cfn-lint` like query syntax, `Pydantic` models, and `pytest`-like assert-driven checks to make validating your Cloud Formation easy while offering both CLI and Python API interfaces.
+CFN-Check also uses a lightning-fast AST-parser to render your templates, allowing you to validate policy, not just a YAML document.

 <br/>